smarttransit-ai/transit-gym/sim_without_bg_traffic/BTE/README.md

 # Instructions for generating edge speed data

-## 1. Using simulation with background traffic
+## Approach 1.
+Using simulation with background traffic

 File: edge_speed_by_sim.py